 But it’s not just interviews.
 We review board papers and observe meetings to see how your Board works in practice – aspects of our work that many clients find particularly useful.

-An interview-based board evaluation will give you maximum insight and result in practical suggestions for how your Board and committees can develop further.
+An interview-based board review will give you maximum insight and result in practical suggestions for how your Board and committees can develop further.

 You might not be ready for a full interview-based board effectiveness review.
-If that’s the case, our independent questionnaire-based evaluation will meet your needs for an external review.
+If that’s the case, our board effectiveness review questionnaire-based evaluation will meet your needs for an external review.